 Canada is a popular choice for students who are interested in studying abroad.
 The country is home to many excellent universities and provides job opportunities for new graduates.
 Plus, Canada is known for its friendly international relations and is very welcoming toward visitors from other countries.

-Of course, you have to get accepted to a study abroad program first.
+Of course, a study abroad program has to accept you, first.
 You also need to be able to pay for it.
 Luckily, there are scholarships that can help.

 Are you looking for scholarships in Canada?
 There are a few things you need to know before you make any financial commitments.